Over four hours of in-depth wisdom on the exorcist, destroyer, and liberator archetypes.

 Play below to listen to a sample of this online course.

 These archetypes are commonly seen together in spiritual teachings and mythology.
 Enlightened masters exemplify them.
-In this class on “The Purifiers,” Stacey Couch offers examples of these teachings so you can know the archetypes fully, see their similarities, and tell them apart.
+In this class on the “Purifier Archetypes,” Stacey Couch offers examples of these teachings so you can know the archetypes fully, see their similarities, and tell them apart.

 Stories including “destroyer goddesses,” such as the Buddhist goddess Kali, involve battling demon armies.
 In this case, we see an overlap between the destroyer and exorcist archetypes.